 Remember the Seasons of Life

-I heard a saying one time that said children from age 0-7 are more of a liability when it comes to their contributions to the family.
+I heard a saying once that children from ages 0-7 are more of a liability when it comes to their contributions to the family.

 From ages 8-to 13 they’re somewhat neutral in that they contribute about equal amounts to the work they add.